Corn logo

 Arbitrum Stylus

-In addition to being EVM-compatible, Corn leverages Stylus to support developers building WASM-based smart contracts.
+In addition to being EVM-compatible, the network leverages Stylus to support developers building WASM-based smart contracts.
 Developers can decide between building EVM-based applications or writing smart contracts in more common programming languages, such as Rust, and compiling these contracts to WASM.

 Fault Proofs